orihikarna/qmk_ergodash_emacs_keymap/README.md

 ### Mark selection mode

-Backlight is toggled when it is enabled.
+If backlight is enabled by `rules.mk`, the backlight will be toggled to show that this module is in the mark selection mode.

 | Input  | Translation  | Description  |
 |---|---|---|